halaoner/til/devops/docker/docker-proxy.md

 >
 > - `https://gitlab.int.com:5043` on the **Nexus Docker Proxy** points to the actual on-prem GitLab container registry

 _This configuration is done because it was a **requirement** NOT to interfere the CI pipeline configuration.
-Therefore, `gitlab.int.com` DNS record points to the Nginx Reverse Proxy (on the GitLab Runner) that proxying `gitlab.int.com` to the Nexus Docker Proxy (and not directly to on-prem GitLab instance.) that is passing the requests to the actual on-prem GitLab._
+Therefore, `gitlab.int.com` DNS record points to the Nginx Reverse Proxy (on the GitLab Runner) that proxying `gitlab.int.com` to the Nexus Docker Proxy (and not directly to on-prem GitLab instance) that is passing the requests to the actual on-prem GitLab._

 ## _Flow of the `docker pull gitlab.int.com` request_